AlineReliquia/AlineReliquia/README.md

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/88294807/159495758-da94f1d9-f16e-4f26-ad7d-997744a31f8e.png" width="250px" />

-My name is Aline, I'm 30 years old.
-I live in Canoas/RS, with my wife and our pet Orihime, a sweet cat.
+My name is Aline, I'm 31 years old.
+I live in Canoas/RS, with my wife and our pets Orihime and Himawari, two very sweet kittens.
 I'm studying Administration at La Salle, it's my second bachelor's degree.
 My first one was Visual Arts Licenciature, in 2015 at Uniasselvi.

 Enthusiastic about space, geek culture, technology, world conflicts and ancient history.
 I speak English and I'm learning german.
 Beyond my work as an administrative assistant, I'm a social media creator and writer, member of the Internacional Academy Woman of Letters, with participation in more than five books of poetry.
 I also write arthicles about the job market and technology.